Bangalore Football Stadium: I-League era (2010–2014)

-In 2010 the I-League 2nd Division was hosted by the Bangalore Football Stadium which saw local Bangalore side HAL Bangalore promoted to the I-League, the top-tier football league in the country.
+In 2010 the I-League 2nd Division was hosted by the Bangalore Football Stadium which saw local Bengaluru side HAL Bangalore promoted to the I-League, the top-tier football league in the country.
 The first ever I-League match at the stadium was held on 3 January 2011 in which HAL Bangalore took on Salgaocar.
 The match ended 1–0 for Salgaocar.
 After two seasons of being in the I-League the Bangalore Football Stadium was removed as a venue for the league when HAL Bangalore were relegated and thus not included in the 2012–13 season.

 However, on 28 May 2013 it was officially announced that Bengaluru FC would be formed in the city for the 2013–14 season.
 Then on 20 July the stadium hosted a mega-event which officially launched the club and the stadium was officially announced as the home for the club for the upcoming season.
 The team then played their first ever match against Mohun Bagan at the stadium.
 Ending in a 1–1 draw, the encounter was made memorable by the crowd which was almost full to capacity.

 The final I-League match to be played at the stadium was between Bengaluru FC and Pune on 28 March 2014.
 The match ended 1–1 with Anthony D'Souza scoring the final goal at the stadium.
 Overall, the average home attendance for Bengaluru FC at the stadium was 7,500.

 The stadium in 2023, hosted matches of prestigious Stafford Challenge Cup.

-Closing and new stadium
+Redevelopment

 On 5 December 2013 it was officially announced by FIFA that India would be the hosts of the 2017 FIFA U-17 World Cup, the country's first FIFA international competition.
 It was also announced that Bangalore would be among the choices for being a host city for the tournament.
 In March 2014 it was announced that at the end of the 2013–14 I-League season the stadium would be demolished and then a new stadium would be built on that exact spot.

+However, as of 2023 the stadium had not built, having been postponed to a 2027 opening.